Joecstarr/thesis/sections/preliminaries/foundations_of_knots/equivalence.md

 ```

 We should note here that with a concept of equivalence comes equivalence classes of knot diagrams.
-Historically, of particular interest in the tabulation of knots, are the knot diagrams that have
+Historically, of particular interest in the tabulation of knots are the knot diagrams that have
-minimal crossing number, we call these **minimal diagrams**, knot diagrams where crossing number
+minimal crossing number; we call these **minimal diagrams**.
-cannot be decreased by Reidemeister moves.